The Campaign is organised by a committee. Your current committee members are (email them using their <position>@leedscyclingcampaign.co.uk):

 Martin joins Leeds Cycling Campaign as a relatively new resident of Leeds.
 Whilst he has always ridden a bike, it was only after visiting Belgium and seeing the positive impact cycling can have on whole communities, that he decided to join the campaign to help publicise its ideas and vision.

-Vacant - vice-chair (vicechair)
+Stephen Craven - acting vice-chair (vicechair)

 Stephen is mainly an urban cyclist convinced that getting people out of cars is an essential part of a city's transport strategy, and that a bicycle is usually the quickest way around town.
 He joined us in 2015 and was previously secretary and rides coordinator of Greenwich Cyclists (part of London Cyling Campaign)